Skip to main content

 FAQs

-Check the official instructions to see which form or process applies to your type of update.
+Review the official I-526E instructions for guidance specific to your immigration category and circumstances.
 Review the official I-526E instructions for complete guidance specific to your immigration case and circumstances.

 How do I choose the correct eligibility category code on I-526E?